zhichaoxu04/crSKAT-paper/README.md

 ## crSKAT-paper

+> [!IMPORTANT]
+> For more details or instructions of this package, please refer to [crSKAT](https://github.com/zhichaoxu04/crSKAT).
+Here we only provide the simulation settings and computational details for the paper.

 [crSKAT](https://github.com/zhichaoxu04/crSKAT): A powerful tests for genetic set-based inference with interval-censored competing risks outcomes.

 We provide the scripts to perform: